ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 ## Overclocking

-While not the best idea when you want to lower consumption it's possible but at the cost of stability or low consumption.
+While not the best idea when you want low consumption (why buying a Zero?) it's possible but at the cost of stability or power efficiency.
 For higher clockspeeds to work stably the main OS needs to be told to increase Vcore voltage for the ARM cores via the `over_voltage` parameter in `config.txt` (this is the major config file for ThreadX running on the VideoCore and fully controlling the ARM domain – [details](https://ownyourbits.com/2019/02/02/whats-wrong-with-the-raspberry-pi/)).

 For e.g. 1200 MHz to work stably you might need to define `over_voltage=2` which increases Vcore voltage the ARM cores are fed with.
 A quick test through 7 different settings ends up with these voltage values (they differ slightly between reboots for reasons unknown to me):